 Welcome to Roves Farm.
-We are a family run, working farm open to the public year round.
-Roves Farm covers 166 hectares just 3 miles east of Swindon, on the Wiltshire and Oxfordshire border.
+We are a family owned, working farm open to the public all year round.
+Roves Farm covers 166 hectares (nearly 400 acres) just 3 miles east of Swindon, on the Wiltshire and Oxfordshire border.
 The visitor centre opened in 1992 to welcome people of all ages to come and experience and learn about animals, farming and the countryside.

-A family run working farm open to the public year round
+A working farm open to the public all year round

 A working livestock farm supplying our Farm Shop with fresh, quality produce